 Step 3: Cook Filling

 - Chop the onion, carrots and celery.
 Mince the garlic.
-I recommend chopping small pieces, about the same size and the peas and corn.
+I recommend chopping small pieces, about the same size and the peas and corn.2 cups onion, 1 cup celery, 1 cup carrot, 3-4 cloves garlic

-- In the same pan you used to cook the TVP, warm the remaining 2 tbsp olive oil over medium heat.
+- In the same pan you used to cook the TVP, warm the remaining olive oil over medium heat.2 tablespoons olive oil

 - Add onion, garlic, carrot and celery.
 Cook for 4-5 minutes, until the vegetables begin to soften.

-- Next, return the TVP to your pan along with the remaining filling ingredients: 1 ½ C corn, 1 ½ C peas, 2 tbsp tomato paste, 2 tbsp soy sauce, 1 tbsp apple cider vinegar, 1 tsp dry thyme, 1 tsp Herbamare, ½ tsp dry ground sage, ½ tsp celery seed, ½ tsp salt and black pepper to taste.
+- Next, return the TVP to your pan along with the remaining filling ingredients: corn, peas, tomato paste, soy sauce, apple cider vinegar, dry thyme, Herbamare, dry ground sage, celery seed, salt and black pepper.1 ½ cups corn, 1 ½ cups peas, 2 tablespoons tomato paste, 2 tablespoons soy sauce, 1 tablespoon apple cider vinegar, 1 teaspoon dry thyme, 1 teaspoon Herbamare, ½ teaspoon dry ground sage, ½ teaspoon celery seed, black pepper, ½ teaspoon salt

 - Stir until the ingredients are well-mixed.